-A voluntary scheme to help self-employed share fishermen budget for Income Tax and National Insurance contributions (NICs).
+Join a voluntary scheme to help share fishermen budget for Income Tax and National Insurance contributions.

 How the scheme works

 Authorise your settling agent (payer) to deduct a minimum of 20% each time you’re paid.
 They’ll put this money into a dedicated, interest bearing bank account in your name (your fishing account).
-It will stay in that account until your tax and NICs become due.
+It will stay in that account until your tax and National Insurance contributions become due.

-Fill in a Direct Debit mandate, HM Revenue and Customs (HMRC) will take money from your fishing account, usually in January and July.
-They’ll use the money to clear your outstanding Income Tax and Class 4 NICs - settling the oldest liabilities first.
+Fill in a Direct Debit mandate, HMRC will take money from your fishing account, usually in January and July.
+They’ll use the money to clear your outstanding Income Tax and Class 4 National Insurance contributions - settling the oldest liabilities first.

 Join the scheme